icesi-ops/sd-exam1/README.md

 ### Vagrant file

-first we need to create two things:
+First we need to create two things:
-- a function that gives disk name for webservers
+- A function that gives disk names for webservers
-- the path of db disks
+- The path of the db disks

 ```ruby
 def webDisk(num)